Workshops, Tutorials, Invited Sessions, Mini-Symposia and Special Sessions

-- In case of acceptance, inform the speakers that proposal has been accepted and they should confirm participation in the session
+- In case of acceptance, inform the speakers that the proposal has been accepted and they should confirm participation in the session

-- Get the speakers to write their 1 page papers and submit on time.
+- Get the speakers to write their 1-page papers and submit on time.

-- You will be sent an alphnumeric code – please circulate to all your speakers – this code has to be entered at the time of initial paper submission (Minisymposia & Invited Sessions only)
+- You will be sent an alphanumeric code – please circulate to all your speakers – this code has to be entered at the time of initial paper submission (Minisymposia & Invited Sessions only)

 - Please make sure your speakers observe the Paper Submission Deadline (Minisymposia & Invited Sessions)

-- Workshops/Tutorials/Special Sessions: speakers do not need to submit papers – but you will need to email the Conference Chair your final program (including title, abstract, line-up of speakers & talks).
+- Workshops/Tutorials/Special Sessions: Speakers do not need to submit papers – but you will need to email the Conference Chair your final program (including title, abstract, line-up of speakers & talks).